Topological defects lead to energy transfer in active nematics

 Defect chaos is visually similar to classical turbulence, with the distinction that it occurs at low Reynolds number, when classical turbulence is impossible~\cite{kundu2015fluid}.
 This similarity has driven a lot of interest in understanding the mechanism behind this phenomenon~\cite{giomi2015geometry,koch2021role,opathalage2019self,doostmohammadi2017onset}.
 Giomi showed that the vortices generated during defect chaos have exponentially distributed areas, and identified the scaling parameter as the ``active length scale'', the scale at which active and elastic forces balance~\cite{giomi2015geometry}; these predictions have been experimentally corroborated~\cite{Guillamat17}.
-The active length scale, often denoted $l_\alpha$, is the length scale at which deformations in the nematic director field become unstable due to the flows generated by the active stress, and has been shown to be one of the primary length scales in active nematics, dictating features in the flow field and director field, as well as defect densities and spatial correlations~\cite{giomi2015geometry,pearce2021orientational}.
+The active length scale, often denoted $l_\alpha$, is the length scale at which deformations in the nematic director field become unstable due to the flows generated by the active stress, and has been shown to be one of the primary length scales in active nematics, dictating features in the flow field and director field, as well as defect densities and spatial correlations~\cite{giomi2015geometry,pearce2021orientational,hemingway2016correlation}.
 Giomi also showed that power law scaling was expected in the kinetic energy spectrum in the high wave number range.
 Simulations by Alert et al.~\cite{alert2020universal} reported additional universal scaling of flow spectra in the range of small wave numbers, with a separating crossover dictated by the active length scale.
 A more general form of scaling was confirmed in the microtubule/kinesin experimental system taking into account external dissipation \cite{martinez2021scaling}.
 Classical turbulence is also characterized by an energy cascade, in which kinetic energy is transferred between length scales~\cite{kundu2015fluid}.
-Alert et al. \cite{alert2020universal,alert2022active} also addressed this question, considering both elastic and kinetic contributions in the defect free limit.
-They concluded that within the energy scaling regime there is no energy transfer.
+Alert et al. \cite{alert2020universal,alert2022active} also addressed this question, considering both elastic and kinetic contributions in an active nematic that does not allow for the presence of topological defects.
+They concluded that, within the energy scaling regime, there is no energy transfer.
 Results by Urzay et al.~\cite{urzay2017multi} and Carenza et al.~\cite{carenza2020cascade}, considering purely kinetic contributions, are essentially consistent with the lack of energy cascades, although authors in the latter work observed some residual form of energy transfer due to elastic stresses at intermediate length scales.
+However, in the microtubule/kinesin experimental system evidence for energy transfer between scales has been observed, for example in Fig.4.2 of~\cite{martinez2022active}, which leaves this question somewhat unresolved.